Life and Works

 (Plato, Meno, 82e12-83c3).

 The conclusion is inevitable.
 Now, Socrates uses this example to prove another point.
-Like the geometric atoms, the argument here reveals something absolute about the answer.
+Like the geometric atoms, the argument here reveals something absolute about the answer, or so it seems.
 In other words, knowledge for Plato has a decidedly deductive aspect to it, which is linked to the certainty of the eidos and the form of a given thing.
 In this case, the form is that of a geometric figure.
 This certainty remains a part of the progress of scientific knowledge in the form of mathematics.
 Plato's Meno is especially important for our purposes not only because it is dialogue on display, but also because it demonstrates a fundamental part of Plato's notion of reality.
 The slave recalls eidoi that are part of his intellective activity.
 He does so while reasoning about a geometric shape, which is itself a mathematical figure, it being presentable in numbers.
 The calculation for a triangle can be thought, it can be written (A²+B²=C²).
-If the universe were to fall into disorder and all its objects were to combine into one homogeneous mass, the formula for a triangle would still be accurate, as we have seen.
+If the universe were to fall into disorder and all its objects were to combine into one homogeneous mass, the formula for a triangle would still be accurate, or so Plato thought.
 Plato takes the triangle's seeming permanence as a sign of its immaterial and undying quality revealed through deduction.
 We will see that mathematicians like Euclid employ a more pure form of deduction for their calculations,[xx] and these pure deductive calculations evolve into theoretical aspects of an hypothesis that is verified by tests.
 The effort at deduction in Plato has survived in modern science, but it has survived as a kind of theoretical certainty.

 Furthermore, Plato's method of examination is a kind of ignorance that leads to knowledge, yet remains ignorance.
 This kind of investigation and re-investigation has spread to all the scientific disciplines in the form of articles and books on topics in specific fields that are influential, questioned and reexamined constantly.
 A worthy scientist will admit his ignorance and listen to others in his field and so the Socratic process is part of the progression of scientific knowledge.
 Socrates uses examples, like men having power and women being obedient, to examine what would be fixed, or stable, about each of the instances.
 The use of examples is the process of reasoning from the particular to the universal, which is basic inductive reasoning of the ancient kind and a seeking of repeatable patterns in nature.
 When one makes use of the examples in an argument, one reasons toward a universal, which is then used to construct an argument that is more fixed than the one arising from the examples.
 Once Socrates and his interlocutor have reasoned deductively, they have arrived at a better account than the examples.
-The examples are the becoming and the deductive reasoning is the effort at finding some aspect of being.
+The examples are the becoming and the deductive reasoning is the effort at finding some aspect of that which is permanent: being.

 An examination of Plato’s arguments is in order so as to understand how he develops his notion of material reality, but one must here be very careful.
 Plato reasoned as others do, but he understood that paradox is part of reasoning and he combined his reasoning with drama.
 We are examining only some of his arguments in his Timaeus and Meno.
 We are not claiming that our analysis of his argumentation is a universal part of his dialogue form.
 These are, as in the case of other thinkers, instances that come from particular works.
 Ordinarily, his argument would be not merely one interlocutor's assertions but two or more.
 In Timaeus Plato's reasoning is relatively straightforward.
 He gives the above account of the interactions of the geometric atoms, which can be taken as his theory of chemical interactions.
 His way of thinking can be broken down to a few relationships between categories of things found in the universe.